 Land use programs should emphasize flexibility and voluntary participation.

-Property rights must be protected to preserve liberty and rationalize markets and planning.
+Property rights must be protected to preserve liberty and rationalize markets

 In addition, the redevelopment of core cities would be enhanced were local